 Such is the unnatural body of this god, which has no kinship with the dust of our world; indeed, it is not flesh as we know flesh, but as crystal or glass, and soft so that during his dreaming death it often breaks apart, but when it breaks it at once reforms itself, held in its pattern by the will of the great one.
 Such is the unnatural nature of this sleep, which has no kinship with those who were left standing…

 “When am I going to be let out of here?”
 I asked the person on the other side of the door, but I got no response.
 “Please,” my voice was hoarse, my throat still raw from the guttural language of ravenous growls and screams that had abused my vocal cords over the last year.
 Standing up was still a chore, but I blamed that largely on the black and purple swollen mass that used to look like my right foot.
-I hobbled over to the tray of what my brain recognized as food, my body’s reaction to it argued that it was anything but.
-“Please, when am I going to be allowed to see my family?”
+I hobbled over to the tray of what my brain recognized as food, while my body’s reaction to it argued that it was anything but.
+“Is there anything else to eat, this smells rotten…”

 It reminded me of blood, one of the only pleasurable things I could remember in that vast nothingness and aggression that I had been lost in, but then I knew that my hunger being aroused by the thought of blood wasn’t exactly a normal thing.
 Their cure had restored my logical brain, the one that reminded me I was human, that gave me control over my body, and allowed me to make more than just knee-jerk choices.
 It had begun the process of healing that the last year of rot and walking death had brought upon my body—surely if I had been found any later, I would have been amongst those who could not be brought back.
 In the last week, I had heard at least two separate incidents of screaming, gunshots, sobbing, followed immediately by a glimpse of a body bag being carried past my door.
 I only knew as much as I could pull from my brief interactions with the people bringing my meals and the medical staff that came with my daily injection; some of them had hardened severe expressions, but most seemed nervous or frightened that at any moment I might be a failed experiment.